COVID-19 positivity jumps to 9% in Minnesota — 3,483 new cases, 15 deaths

 Nine percent of COVID-19 diagnostic tests are coming up positive in Minnesota, a warning sign to state health officials that the infectious disease is spreading rapidly.

-The increase in the seven-day average positivity rate came on Tuesday as the Minnesota Department of Health reported 3,483 new infections with the novel coronavirus that causes COVID-19 and 15 deaths.
+The increase in the seven-day average positivity rate came on Tuesday as the Minnesota Department of Health reported a single-day record of 3,483 new infections with the novel coronavirus that causes COVID-19 and 15 deaths.
 Totals in the pandemic have reached 157,096 infections and 2,499 deaths.

 Infections were reported Tuesday from 86 of 87 Minnesota counties, reflecting the viral spread that health officials said is happening in gatherings, large and small, across the state.